elin66alpha/S22-03-Dynamics-of-Electron-Tunneling/resources/raw_data/README.md

 ## Instructions

 Into this (top) directory...
-1. Move your log file. (must be .csv)
+1. Move your log file (must be .csv).
+If necessary, convert it.

 > Notice the example log file's legend.

 2. Move your raw data.

-> Keithley machine raw data folders are named: `TestName_ClariusProjectName`.
+> On the Keithley machine, raw data folders are named: `TestName_ClariusProjectName`.

 3. Rename each folder to the `Op Code` corresponding to its `Test Name`, referring to the aforementioned legend.

 > Ex. `Cooling_Doet -> C`

 > Note: If a Clarius project is created or modified, therefore requiring an updated legend, this software may not perform as expected.
-As, support has to be added.
+As, support has to be added for the modification.

 ## Example Directory